 Picnic and BBQs near Bansko

-Throughout the Pirin National Park there are sturdy tables and benches.
+Throughout the Pirin National Park, there are sturdy tables and benches.
 It’s possible to drive to many of them, others must be hiked to.
-They’re usually close to a fire pit or BBQ and a cold mountain stream, making it possible to cook out and cool beer at the same time.
+They’re usually close to a fire pit or BBQ and a cold mountain stream, making it possible to cook and cool beer at the same time.

-Relaxing in the Pools in Bansko
+Relaxing in the Thermal Pools near Bansko

 The Alpha Spa and Pool, Dobrinishte